For the Young & Young at Heart

 Human capital–our abilities, what we’re capable of with our skills, training, and creativity–is the most precious resource in any economy.
 It’s hard-won and too easily lost to a grueling labor market, where long periods of under- or unemployment weigh on new analysts’ aspirations.
 Since 2008, early career folks have been scarred by generation-defining stretches of high youth unemployment.

 We can do better by the generation of analysts rising behind us.
 It’s each generation’s responsibility to throw a rope ladder out to the next generation, to help them up the first rungs.
-No one does this alone, but early career folks may not know where to start.
+No one does this alone, and early career folks may not know where to start.

 This blog is for both analysts.
 For folks starting & re-starting.